Surface states and finite size effects in triple-fold semimetals: Summary

 In agreement with the topological charge arguments, we found that there exist two Fermi arcs per triple-fold node.
 While one Fermi arc connects two nodes, the other radiates away and is reminiscent of the long Fermi arc spanning the whole Brillouin zone observed in CoSi~\cite{Takane-Sato:2019, Rao-Ding:2019, Sanchez-Hasan:2018}, see Fig.~\ref{orc}.

 In thin films of triple-fold semimetals, the surface states which belong to different surfaces hybridize, see Eq.~\eqref{film-char-eq} for the characteristic equation.
-Depending on the energy and the semimetal thickness, a few scenarios are possible for the Fermi arc hybridization.
+Depending on energy and the semimetal thickness, a few scenarios are possible for the Fermi arc hybridization.
 For $0<E<\gamma m/2$, two petal-like curves connecting surface projections of bulk triple-fold nodes and a closed loop separated from the petal-like curves are realised, see Fig.~\ref{detached}.
 The central loop is absent for $\gamma m/2 <E<\gamma m$, see Fig.~\ref{fig:Thinarcs-noloop}.

-Our study of finite size effects in slabs of doubly degenerate triple-fold materials revealed that the dispersive bands become quantized with the distance between the levels determined by the thickness of the slab, see Eq.~\eqref{reducedsixfsol-2} for the corresponding characteristic equation.
+Our study of finite-size effects in slabs of doubly degenerate triple-fold materials revealed that the dispersive bands become quantized with the distance between the levels determined by the thickness of the slab, see Eq.~\eqref{reducedsixfsol-2} for the corresponding characteristic equation.
 In addition to these bulk modes, we also found two surface-localized states with isotropic Dirac dispersion.
 One of these states is purely surface-localized, while the other transitions into the bulk state, see Fig.~\ref{fig:L=10}.

 The obtained results will be instrumental for investigating thin films of multi-fold semimetals.
-In particular, the nontrivial shape of the arcs and the quantization of the bulk states can be accessed via angle-resolved photoemission spectroscopy, scanning tunneling spectroscopy, and optical responses.
+The nontrivial shape of the arcs and the quantization of the bulk states can be accessed via angle-resolved photoemission spectroscopy (ARPES).
+Depending on the energy of photons, one can probe the dispersion relation of surface (low-energy photons) or bulk (high-energy photons, X-rays) states.
+Such an approach is widely utilized in topological materials where both surface and bulk states are observed~\cite{Hasan-Huang:rev-2017, Hasan-Yin:2021-rev, Sanchez-Barriga-Rader-AngleresolvedPhotoemissionTopological-2024}.
+Another experimental method, scanning tunneling spectroscopy~\cite{Fischer-Renner:review-2007}, can be used to extract information about the surface local density of states.
+While not being the focus of the current work, optical response could also be used to investigate the band structure of the material, see, e.g., Refs.~\cite{Flicker-Grushin:2018, Sanchez-Martinez-Grushin:2019, Ni-Wu-GiantTopologicalLongitudinal-2021} for the corresponding studies in multi-fold semimetals.

 \begin{widetext}